AdobeDocs/workfront.en/help/quicksilver/workfront-basics/navigate-workfront/workfront-navigation/workfront-terminology-glossary.md

   </tr>
   <tr>
    <td>Assigned To</td>
-   <td> <p>In a Task or Issue report, this field displays the Owner of the task or the issue, or the Primary Assignee.
+   <td> <p>In a [!UICONTROL Task or Issue] report, this field displays the Owner of the task or the issue, or the Primary Assignee.
 You can filter or group by this field, as well.</p> </td>
   </tr>
   <tr>
    <td>Assignment</td>